ʻAuwai- A Pathway of Education & Entrepreneurship Programs

-Across many generations of working the ʻāina, the land, our ancestors have bequeathed us the abundance that is derived within the bounds of our ahupuaʻa and moku, our watershed and region.
-These ancestors enhanced the natural waterways, building ʻauwai that intentionally managed precious fresh water within the ahupuaʻa to ensure that the people and the ʻaina flourished.
+Across many generations of working the ʻāina, our kūpuna have bequeathed us the abundance of our ahupuaʻa and moku.
+These ancestors worked diligently to enhance the natural waterways, building ʻauwai that intentionally managed precious fresh water within the ahupuaʻa to ensure that the people and the ʻaina flourished.

-Farm To Fork strives to create an intentional, high-quality educational experience for teachers and students through a dynamic, hands-on, and experiential interaction with the ʻāina- that which feeds.
-Farm To Fork fosters and nurtures a connection of youth to their food by introducing them to the farmers who grow their food and sharing how their food is grown.
-Each Farm To Fork visit offers our visitors a walking tour of our organic farm, a hands on educational activity to learn about organic and sustainable farming practices, a farm to fork lesson and a food tasting to help connect participants to what the ʻāina provides.
-Educational visits are specially arranged for schools groups and are conducted at MAʻO every Tuesday and Thursday (some Saturdays upon request).
+Farm To Fork (F2F) strives to create an intentional, high-quality educational experience for everyone through a dynamic, hands-on, and experiential interaction with the ʻāina- that which feeds.
+F2F nurtures a connection of youth to their food by introducing them to the farmers who grow their food and sharing how their food is grown.
+Each visit offers our visitors an interactive tour of MAʻO Organic Farms, a hands-on educational activity to learn about organic and sustainable farming practices, and a nutrition-based lesson and food tasting to help connect participants to what the ʻāina provides.
+Educational visits are available on Tuesdays, Thursdays and Saturdays.

 The Kauhale also produces the Spring Break and Fall Break Youth Leadership Training for high school students.
 These are important opportunities to plant the seeds in the minds of youth that idea that college partnered with meaningful community work is not only possible but, necessary to be successful.
 High school students are selected to participate in a week long internship where youth are introduced to college knowledge, preparatory seminars coupled with instruction in professional knowledge and skill sets in the trades of organic agriculture and digital media.

 Available to MA‘O and Kauhale YLT graduates and pursuing a Bachelors Degree